Postgraduate Student Loans

-The closing date for bursary applications for the Foundation, Diploma in Integrative Counselling or the Advanced Diploma/MA in Integrative Psychotherapy and Counselling (all starting September 2020) has now been extened to 12 noon on 24 July 2020.
+The closing date for bursary applications for the Foundation, Diploma in Integrative Counselling or the Advanced Diploma/MA in Integrative Psychotherapy and Counselling (all starting September 2021) is 9 July 2021.

-The closing date for bursary applications for the Fast Track Foundation starting February 2021 is December 2020 (exact date TBC).
+The closing date for bursary applications for the Fast Track Foundation starting February 2022 is November 2021 (exact date TBC).

 We look forward to receiving your application.

 We have a fund to offer financial support to Minster Centre trainees who experience unexpected difficulties during their training.
 The fund is used to make grants to cover a proportion of fees for trainees who experience a change of circumstances, such as redundancy, which makes it difficult for them to continue training.

 Funding is normally offered to allow trainees to complete a year, to attain a qualification they are close to attaining or to complete work with a training client (by funding supervision).
 Funds are awarded for one academic year and you cannot apply for a further grant within a year.
 A further application is needed for any subsequent year.
 Applications can be made to support study on any Minster Centre course and any year.